hpusset/-elrc-share-client/README.md

 **Examples**

-    # Upload a .zip archive to a resource with a given id (replaces existing dataset)
+    # Upload the specified .zip archive to resource with id 100 (replaces existing dataset)
     upload 100 --data /path/to/zipped/archive.zip